Working for Woolworth in the 30s

 The formula remained consistent for fifty years, Woolworth was slow to add 15¢ and 20¢ lines, which held wages down.
 The New Deal forced a rethink.
 The new laws imposed minimum wages in key industries, collective bargaining and empowered trade unions.
 This gave the staff a voice.

 Contrary to corporate PR portraying a happy workforce, press reports of the extravagance of the 'Woolworth Heirs' caused great resentment.
 The media dubbed Barabara Hutton, Frank Woolworth's granddaughter, 'the poor little rich girl'.

 Barbara's mother Edna had died in tragic circumstances when she was a child.
 At 21 she had received two legacies, one from her grandfather's estate, the other from her late mother's.
-Her father, Edwin Laws Hutton, got her to sell her huge Woolworth stockholding days before the Wall Street Crash, severing her link to the Company, but leaving a bitter taste with investors facing ruin felt cheated by the 'Poor Little Rich Girl'.
+Her father, Edwin Laws Hutton, got her to cash in her massive stockholding days just before the Wall Street Crash, ending her link to the brand once and for all.
+Days later investors facing ruin felt cheated by the 'Poor Little Rich Girl'.

 The rage boiled over in March 1937.
 City centre staff held sit-ins, demading Union recognition and $8 a week.
 The woes of the 5 & 10¢ girls hit the headlines, beside photos of clerks sleeping on the famous mahogany counters.

 Savings were sought to balance the books.
 Secret plans were hatched to halve the number of clerks by embracing 'self-selection' at some displays and central cash and wrap desks.
 Problems were ironed out during trials.
 By 1945 every new store was self-service, and a rapid project to convert the existing stores began in 1950.

 Ironically the increase in wages in the late 1930s ultimately lowered the wage bill.
 The campaign had won better wages and improved working conditions, but for a much smaller workforce.